Putley Open Gardens the annual opening of Putley residents gardens to the public

 Putley villagers and others have made contributions in lieu.
 Their generosity is acknowledged with thanks.

-On Saturday June 15th 2024 several gardeners (and under-gardeners) opened their gates to share with you their beautiful gardens and of course, plenty of flowers.
+On Saturday 20th September between 10.00am to 5.00pm several gardeners (and under-gardeners) opened their gates to share with you their beautiful gardens and of course, plenty of flowers.

 The gardens are adjacent to a 2 ½ mile car journey, with parking no more than 300 yards away.
 As walking is good for us, there are signed footpaths through orchards and pasture, providing you with the chance to enjoy apple blossom, wild flowers and wildlife in-between visiting lovingly tended gardens.
 Maps of the route are provided and the lanes are perfect for cyclists too.